apivideo/api.video-swift-player-analytics/README.md

 # Project description
-iOS library to manually call the api.video analytics collector.
+Swift library that sends events to api.video analytics collector.

 This is useful if you are using a video player for which we do not yet provide a ready-to-use monitoring module.